ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 # Red Hat OpenShift on IBM Cloud CLI
 {: #kubernetes-service-cli}

-Refer to these commands to create and manage **both community Kubernetes or OpenShift clusters** in {{site.data.keyword.containerlong}}.
+Refer to these commands to create and manage **both community Kubernetes or OpenShift clusters** in {{site.data.keyword.openshiftlong}}.
 {:shortdesc}

 * **Community Kubernetes**: [Install the CLI plug-in](/docs/containers?topic=containers-cs_cli_install#cs_cli_install_steps), which uses the `ibmcloud ks` alias.